Ahearn, Gregory A. Department of Biology, University of North Florida, Jacksonville, Florida.

 - Mechanisms of nutrient absorption

 The net movement (transport) of water and solutes from outside an organism to its interior.
-The unidirectional flow of materials into an animal from the environment generally takes place across the alimentary tract, the lungs, or the skin, and in each location a specific cell layer called an epithelium regulates the passage of materials.
-See also: Epithelium; Respiration
+The unidirectional flow of materials into an animal from the environment generally takes place across the alimentary tract, the lungs, or the skin.
+In each location, a specific cell layer called an epithelium (Fig. 1) regulates the passage of materials.
+See also: Cell (biology); Epithelium; Respiration

 The content above is only an excerpt.